Public Policy Priorities

 Members of the transgender community face discrimination, stigma, and systemic inequality in various facets of their lives.
 Our commitment to fighting for equality for all members of the LGBTQ+ community includes working to ensure that Ohioans who are transgender are afforded access to the same legal protections, public accommodations, and services as everyone else.

-This includes protecting current legal protections afforded to transgender and gender non-conforming individuals in federal law, like those protections found in Title IX and those enforced by the US Departments of Health and Human Services, Education, and Justice.
+This includes protecting current legal protections afforded to transgender and gender non-conforming individuals in federal law, such as those protections found in Title IX and those enforced by the US Departments of Health and Human Services, Education, and Justice.
 We are also committed to ensuring equity in access to healthcare for patients who are transgender, including working to abolish the Ohio Medicaid and state employee benefit package policies that explicitly exclude transition-related healthcare and transgender health coverage.
-Equitas Health is also committed to working to overturn Ohio’s prohibition on changing gender markers that appear on birth certificates.
+Equitas Health is also committed to helping clients navigate the newly overturned prohibition on altering gender markers on birth certificates.

 Providing Housing for PLWHA and LGBTQ+ Youth